jdidion/autoclick/README.md

 ## Conditionals and Validations

 Conditionals and Validations are similar - they are both decorators that take **kwargs parameter.
-The keywords are paramter names and values are parameter values.
+The keywords are parameter names and values are parameter values.
 When the function takes multiple parameters, they should specify the order; ordering depends on python 3.5+ behavior that dictionaries are ordered implicitly.

 A conditional function is used to modify the values of one or more parameters conditional on the value(s) of other parameters.
 A conditional function may return a dict with keys being parameter names that should be updated, and values being the new parameter values.

-A validation function is intended to check that one or more paramter values conform to certain restrictions.
+A validation function is intended to check that one or more parameter values conform to certain restrictions.
 The return value of a validation function is ignored.

 Both conditional and validation functions can throw ValidationError.

-These functions can be associated with paramters in two ways.
+These functions can be associated with parameters in two ways.
 First, using the 'conditionals' and 'validations' arguments of the command decorator.
-These are dicts with a parameter name or tuple of paramter names being the key and the function being the value.
-Second, validation functions can be associated with paramters when they are decorated with `@autoclick.validation` and the parameter type matches the type argument of the validation decorator.
-Multi-paramter validations can only be associated via the first method.
+These are dicts with a parameter name or tuple of parameter names being the key and the function being the value.
+Second, validation functions can be associated with parameters when they are decorated with `@autoclick.validation` and the parameter type matches the type argument of the validation decorator.
+Multi-parameter validations can only be associated via the first method.
 Since conditionals are expected to be multi-valued, there is no `@autoclick.conditional` annotation, i.e. they must always be explicitly specified.

 ### Type matching

 You can also use distinct types created by the `typing.NewType` function for type matching validations.
-For example, if you want to define a paramter that must be positive and even:
+For example, if you want to define a parameter that must be positive and even:

 ```python
 PositiveEven = NewType('PositiveEven', int)